checkersurpheblia/subsurfacesee/README_GIG.md

 ## Retrieving and Processing URL-Encoded (GIF) Images from the Web

 This Python script uses a lot of useful libraries - most of which were new to me when I made it.
-If you take a quick look inside the CSV file, you'll see a lot of rows with numerous columns with various data types.

-The problem here is this: I want a PDF file of EVERY image shown via the URL in the CSV file.
-There are thousands of them, so if you're patient and perhaps crazy, then fire up Excel and invidually open each hyperlink and manually save all the images.
-However, if you'd like to quickly fix and automate this task, let's try to use some Python code to address and resolve this issue!
+If you take a quick look inside the CSV file ('cumberland_co_all.csv'), it appears to be a complete mess.
+The file is made of 16 columns of data with thousands of rows.
+Some rows retain a URL that directs to a URL-encoded gif file.
+I want to retrieve that code, convert it to a pdf file, and at the end of the while process - concatenate every image together into one big pdf file for manual viewing/processing.

+Using Python, I have developed a script that accomplishes this overall task.
+Note that you need to following libraries to run this script:

 Before getting into any more details, I implore you to read over the question I asked here that motivated this objective: